grapestone5321/scdnd-pid_controller/Write-up.md

 The prev_cte variable is assigned to the previous CTE and diff_cte, the difference between the current CTE and previous CTE.
 Then it is put with the new tau_d parameter to calculate the new steering value, - tau_d * diff_cte.

 There is a way to void the overshoot.
 Drivivg an osillating car is no fun.
-In PD-control my steering alpha is no just related to CTE by virtue of the gain parameter tau p, but also to the temporal devivative of the CTE.
-What this means that the cat has turned enough to reduce the CTE, it won't just go shootong for the x axis, but it will notice that it's already reducing the error.The error is becoming smaller over time.
+In PD-control the steering alpha is not just related to CTE by virtue of the gain parameter tau p, but also to the temporal devivative of the CTE.
+What this means that the car has turned enough to reduce the CTE, it won't just go shootong for the x axis, but it will notice that it's already reducing the error.
+The error is becoming smaller over time.

 - The effect of the I component